 Jacob’s sad prophecy for Reuben certainly came true.
 No judge, prophet, ruler, or prince came from that tribe, nor any person of renown except Dathan and Abiram, who were noted for their rebellion against Moses.
 Reuben’s tribe chose a settlement on the other side of the Jordan, a further indication of the loss of godly influence on his brothers to which his birthright entitled him.
 Although Reuben was the firstborn, the kingdom was given to Judah and the priesthood to Levi, leaving Reuben’s tribe to be small and non-influential.

 Further, Reuben was “unstable as water” (some versions translate it “turbulent as water”), and in this phrase we find several lessons for all Christians.
 For one thing, Reuben’s virtue was unstable; he did not have control of himself and his own appetites.
 The charge of instability could refer to his being sometimes very regular and orderly, while at other times wild and undisciplined.
 As Christians, we are to be in control of our flesh and its appetites and desires at all times.
 Most importantly, we are to be steadfast in our faith and not “tossed to and fro and carried about by every wind of doctrine” (Ephesians 4:14).

 We also learn from Reuben that those who dabble in sin must not expect to save their reputation or maintain a positive influence upon others.
-Although we know our sins were nailed to the cross and we are forever forgiven for past sins, we still have to suffer the consequences of those sins, which include remorse and a loss of reputation and influence.
+Although we know our sins were nailed to the cross and we are forever forgiven for past sins, we may still suffer the temporal consequences of those sins, which often include remorse and a loss of reputation and influence.
 Reuben’s sin left an indelible mark upon him and his family.
-As Christians, we must understand that dishonor is a wound that will not be healed without a scar.
+As Christians, we must understand that some of our sins will leave a lasting scar.